CMU-313/translator-service/README.md

 Please replace `translate` method in `src/translator.py` with your LLM based implementation.
 The `translate` method takes a string `content` as input and returns a tuple `(bool, str)`, indicating if `content` is in English and the translated content if `content` is not in English.

-> [!WARNING]
-> Do not push your API key to your repository.
-You should use environment variables to store your API key.
+This should call out to your python service you developed.

 ## Handle responses from the LLM